IBM/watson-document-classifier/USECASES.md

 ### III.
 Email classification
 An Insurance, Telco or any other company recieve thousands of emails from customers.
 There is a need to understand key concepts within emails received from end client so that they can be classified and assigned priorities to take appropriate actions.

+### IV.
+Developing a Chatbot
+A chat bot is used many times to collect information from end customers.
+The important facts in the response from end customers must be extracted so that it can be used for further processing.
+The end customer can provide a mobile number or Order id based on a request by the bot.
+Both are say 10 digit numbers.
+Now, we can classify the number as a mobile number or order id based on previous question from the chatbot.